kuasar-mknd/profilePro/.Jules/bolt.md

 **Learning:** Apply magnetic transforms to the _element itself_ causes it to move out from under the cursor, triggering a -> -> loop (flickering).
 **Action:** Always use a **Wrapper/Target** pattern.
 The detects mouse events and stays static.
 The (inner child) receives the transform.

+## 2025-12-16 - [Expert Optimizations: Speculation Rules & PWA]

+**Learning:** is the modern standard for instant navigation, replacing older prefetch libraries. makes offline support trivial with the right configuration.
+**Action:** When optimizing fonts, always verify if generic Google Fonts binaries are full-size.
+Using binaries for specific subsets (like Latin) can save ~50% of font file size vs standard fetches.